 About the researcher: Basil Al-Rawi is an Irish-Iraqi visual artist whose practice explores themes of memory, identity, and the politics of representation, through archive photographs, narration, and digital simulation.

 What is the purpose of the study?

-The purpose of this research study is to explore the re-composition of historical photographs and stories from Iraqi diaspora into Virtual Reality simulations.
-The simulations will aim to convey the memories of Iraqi diaspora surrounding their photographs through immersive technology, as well as provide representations of Iraqi people and places in digital environments that are led by Iraqis themselves.
+The purpose of this research is to explore the remediation of this memory material (historical photographs and stories) within an immersive Virtual Reality experience, to understand the impact this kind of presentation has on representation and perception of Iraqi narratives, both within and outside of the Iraqi diaspora community.
+The simulation aims to convey the memories of Iraqi diaspora surrounding their photographs through immersive technology, as well as provide representations of Iraqi people and places in digital environments that are led by Iraqis themselves.
+This research seeks to enhance Virtual Reality experiences of the past to create a rich emotional connection, and foster broader understanding of Iraqi narratives across communities.
 The outcomes intend to demonstrate innovative ways to combine archive photography and audio-visual oral history within VR.
-This research seeks to enhance Virtual Reality experiences of the past to create a rich emotional connection, and foster broader understanding of Iraqi narratives across communities.
-The works aim to set a methodological and technological framework to empower artists, researchers, and historians to creatively explore and represent the past in order to add new historical perspectives and raise awareness of issues among wider audiences.
-This project aims to build wider understanding and knowledge of Iraqi stories beyond media representations of conflict.
+The work aims to provide a methodological and technological framework to empower artists, researchers, and historians with approaches to creatively explore and represent the past in order to add new perspectives.
+This project also aims to build wider understanding and knowledge of Iraqi stories beyond media representations of conflict.
 Furthermore, recording these stories contributes to building wider collective histories within the Iraqi diaspora community as well as works towards decolonisation of historic narratives.

 Why have I been invited to take part?

 You have been invited to take part as you either:

 submitted a photograph to the archive and consented to further contact about the research project;